"...stellar performance, with effusive zeal"

 Hannah Edgar, Chicago Classical Review

-Member of the Quijote Duo and the Music of the Americas Project, Sixto is a music and performing arts enthusiast.
+Member of the Quijote Duo, Music of the Americas Project and the Louisiana Philharmonic, Sixto is a music and performing arts enthusiast.
 A versatile performer, teacher and composer, Sixto has concertized in Europe, United States, Mexico and Uruguay.
 Sixto Franco is passionate about chamber music and has had the honor to perform with Eighth Black Bird, International Chamber Artists, Symbiosis Ensemble in L.A., the Kaia String Quartet, Chicago Chamber Orchestra, and the Gesher Music Festival in St. Louis, MO.
 Recently, Sixto has made an appearance in “Broadcast from home”, a highly collaborative project created and developed by composer and community-maker Lisa Bielawa.

 The creative side of Sixto Franco has pushed him to venture into composition.
 He has written music for different mediums such as chamber music, theater and dance.
 He made his debut on February 2011 premiering his work “Blanco y Negro” in a Cancer Benefit Concert promoted by the Spanish Consulate in Los Angeles.
 The “malArte Association” of Valencia, Spain, commissioned and premiered his piece Five “O’clock Tabu” as the soundtrack for the interdisciplinary work with the same title.
 His last collaboration included the Chicago’s Tiffany Lawsome Dance Company resulting on the creation of “Calm Panic” for solo viola and dancer.
 Quijote Duo regularly includes his works in their repertoire.